pauldambra/pauldambra.github.io/_posts/2016-09-20-structured-data-with-jekyll.md

 This adds a second script tag to hold the item list of blog postings.
 It is then necessary to loop over each post in `site.posts` and add an entry for that item.

-But an array with a trailing comma is not valid JSON+LD and just including a template here ends up with a trailing comma.
+But an array with a trailing comma is not valid JSON+LD and including a template here ends up with a trailing comma.

 The solution is led by two things: